Hierarchical ITS for staggered launches (event-study)#

 The model always includes hierarchical (random) linear time trends per unit, \(\gamma_i \sim \mathcal{N}(\mu_\gamma, \sigma_\gamma)\), so that the baseline for each unit can drift over time rather than being a flat intercept.
 This is important for avoiding confounding between secular trends and the treatment effect.

-Three effect parameterizations are available:
+Four effect parameterizations are available:

 • effect_type='instant' — a single post-launch level shift per unit.